Dorothy Spiers: Career

 After graduation in 1918, Davis worked for the Guardian Assurance Company.
 While working there, she studied for the actuarial examinations at the Institute of Actuaries, enrolling at the institute in 1920.
 The institute had unanimously approved the admission of women at their general meeting in the previous year.
-She passed the exams in 1923 and therefore became the first woman to qualify as an actuary in the UK.
+She passed the exams in 1923 with Gladys Gregory and together they were the first women to qualify as actuaries in the UK.
 Three years later, Davis became the first woman to open the discussion at a sessional meeting of the Institute of Actuaries.
 After she had made her contribution, the male actuary who followed commented that "those of them who had advocated the admission of women to the Institute had every reason to congratulate themselves".

 Personal and later life

 She married Henry Michael Spiers, an industrial chemist, in 1931.
 Henry had wanted to marry her earlier, but the Guardian Assurance Company at the time had a policy of not employing married women, so she had declined his proposal.
 After their marriage, she became a housewife, and the couple had two sons.
 She worked at the Continuous Mortality Investigation division of the Institute of Actuaries between 1932 and 1938.
 From the 1940s to 1954, Spiers returned to actuarial work on a part-time basis at the Guardian Assurance Company and Eagle Star Insurance.
 Outside of her actuarial career, she was a member of the council of the League of Jewish Women, and also its national treasurer.

 She died on 2 September 1977 at the Central Middlesex Hospital in Brent, Middlesex at the age of 80.